-Punishing your boxer for disemboweling your favorite chair isn’t really going to work and will quite possibly make the problem worse.
+Punishing your boxer for disembowelling your favorite chair isn’t really going to work and will quite possibly make the problem worse.
 It’s dangerous for your boxer in terms of ingesting toxic chemicals or having something like a sock obstructing his airways, It’s the kind of behavior that you want to be stopped and that you can stop.

-(Check out the pros and cons of owning a german shepherd.)
+(Check out the pros and cons of owning a German shepherd.)

 A coping strategy

-Chewing is a coping strategy for a young boxer left on his own too often or left day after day in a small space and wanting an outlet for his sheer frustration and energy.
+Chewing is a coping strategy for a young boxer left on his own too often or left day after day in a small space and wants an outlet for his sheer frustration and energy.